 1. Car seat

 A car seat needs to be present in order to take your baby home from the hospital.
-Make sure you know how to properly install it in your vehicle.
+Whether it's an infant car sear or a convertible car seat, make sure you know how to properly install it in your vehicle.

 2. Phone and chargers